The code that generates this website is hosted on my Git drydock repo

 If you have any questions about all of this, feel free to get in touch.
 I'm probably not the best person to talk to about modern web software, but I feel like I've learnt a few things along the way.

-If you have the know-how (or want to use my system), I recommend doing something like this.
+If you have the know-how (or want to use this system), I recommend doing something like this.
 Updating my website is now super easy, and I don't have to fiddle with a CMS or authentication or anything.